THEODORAANT/weightloss/README.md

 In the admin interface, under the Orders section, use the **Package Report** link to view upcoming payments.
 The report lists each package along with its customer ID, status, and next billing date.

+## Admin Package Module

+ In the admin interface, under the Orders section, use the **Package Admin** link to add new packages and review existing ones.
+The page shows each client's billing type, payment status, next billing date, and highlights pending packages.
+Each package expands to list its items, including product and variant details, quantity, and payment status.

 ## Push Notifications Inbox

 Clients can view push notifications via the `/api/notifications` endpoint.
 The endpoint returns a list of messages for the authenticated member, including title, message body, timestamp, and read state, enabling an inbox within the client portal.